samairadav557-ctrl/INDUCTION_PROGRAM/README.md

    - Shared a meaningful analogy between life and continous function encouraging students to find connections between        - academics and real life.
    - Extended best wishes to all the students for the upcoming academic session.
    - Encouraged students to become independent learners abd thinkers.
-   - Emphasised the importance of setting personal milestones from the very first day of college journey.
+   - Emphasised the importance of my personal milestones from the very first day of college journey.
    - Explained the role of applied sciences in ensuring a smooth transition from school to college.
    - Reassured the students that the applied sciences department will always support and guide them.
    - Highlighted that while guidance will be provided final success and placements lie in the hands of the students.